PascalEsteves/Streaming-Data-Pipeline/README.md

-🏎️ F1 Real-Time Driver Comparison
+# 🏎️ F1 Real-Time Driver Comparison

 This project simulates real-time data consumption for a Formula 1 race, focusing on a specific driver and comparing their live performance with historical data from previous seasons.
-It leverages modern technologies such as APIs, Apache Kafka, Apache Spark, and Streamlit for real-time processing and interactive visualization.
+It leverages modern technologies such as **APIs**, **Apache Kafka**, **Apache Spark**, and **Streamlit** for real-time processing and interactive visualization.

-🚀 Objective
+## 🚀 Objective

 To enable real-time analysis of a driver's performance during a simulated race and compare each lap with past performances from previous years.

-⚙️ Tech Stack
+## ⚙️ Tech Stack

-API: Used to fetch historical data and simulate real-time feeds.
+- **API**: Used to fetch historical data and simulate real-time feeds.
-Apache Kafka: Handles real-time data streaming.
+- **Apache Kafka**: Handles real-time data streaming.
-Apache Spark (Structured Streaming): Processes and transform streamed data in real time
+- **Apache Spark (Structured Streaming)**: Processes and transforms streamed data in real time.
-Streamlit: Provides an interactive dashboard for data visualization.
+- **Streamlit**: Provides an interactive dashboard for data visualization.

-API (historical data & simulation)
-        ↓
-Kafka (real-time data stream)
-        ↓
-Spark (stream processing & historical comparison)
-        ↓
-Streamlit (interactive dashboard)

-🔮 Future Improvements
+## 🔮 Future Improvements

-Support for multiple drivers simultaneously.
+- Support for multiple drivers simultaneously
-Sector-based analysis and weather data integration.
+- Sector-based analysis and weather data integration
-Integration with public F1 APIs (e.g., Ergast).
+- Integration with public F1 APIs (e.g., Ergast)